MurshidHassen/IonicRegistration/README.md

     for android `ionic cordova emulate android`
     and then for real devices `cordova run android`

-for initial testing on deivces tested it on my android device.
+for initial testing on devices tested it on my android device.
 It workded. for iOS i didn't have a device.

 Contribution:
 Create your branch: